How Sales Management Work With Pricing Teams To Generate Profitable Sales

 The Real Situation in A Competitive Market

 A good example is the Mcdonalds’ value meals.
 The food chain faced fierce competition from the other fast-food chains.
-The sales management were able to get input from franchise customers on what consumers wanted in their meals.
+Consequently, the sales management were able to get input from franchise customers on what consumers wanted in their meals.
 They found out that consumers really wanted a combination of different items on their plates for cheaper price.
-The inputs created the value meal.
+Thus, the inputs created the value meal.

 It is the sales management and its salesforce that know more about the real competitive tensions and nuances in a market.
-A salesperson is vital part of the picture.
-More detailed information is formed from sales data.
+A salesperson is a vital part of the picture.
+Generally speaking, more detailed information is formed from sales data.
 The pricing team integrates the incoming sales data and focuses on changing trends and patterns.

 Changing Technology in Sales Management

 Changing technology has made computer analyses more powerful and mobile, it provides enormous help in measuring the performance of sales management and in allowing salespeople access centralised customer databases.
 The data flows both ways.
-The salesforce sends data on detailed account and competitive information to a database; and management keeps track on customer transactions and preferences.
+Therefore, the salesforce sends data on detailed account and competitive information to a database, and management keeps track of customer transactions and preferences.

 The decision-makers of the business should view the sales management’s importance as technology has changed the role of the sales manager in the past three decades.
-From a tactical to a strategic point of view, it will redesign the sales force in terms of selling capacity.
+In fact, from a tactical to a strategic point of view, it will redesign the sales force in terms of selling capacity.

 What is SalesForce in Sales Management?

 It is essential to have good sales management to win more profitable sales and a high-performance sales force to get the right customers.
-They are the direct link between the products and the customers.
-They matter in the company.
-The pricing team study what transactions are important.
+Thus, they are the direct link between the products and the customers.
+In effect, they matter in the company.
+Namely, the pricing team study what transactions are important.
 The executive team strategize on the best actions to take.
-The sales and pricing teams identify key margin risks and develop better pricing schemes that maximise margins – and adjust accordingly.
+Therefore, the sales and pricing teams identify key margin risks and develop better pricing schemes that maximise margins – and adjust accordingly.

 At the same time, no two businesses are alike.
 The same goes to sales management pricing, the pricing strategy, structures and operations must align with sales objectives and vice versa.

 With every sales transaction, businesses’ are generating crucial data on customer purchases.
 Including the ability to highlight the hottest item today.
-What’s going to be popular to shoppers tomorrow.
+In effect, what’s going to be popular to shoppers tomorrow.
 What’s not working so well.
-This helps the pricing team and sale manager plan any price changes for new products and launches.
+Additionally, this helps the pricing team and sale manager plan any price changes for new products and launches.
 What’s more, it keeps the sales manager up to date on performance charts, pipeline and monthly sale goals.

 Importance of Sales Management

 Sales management is integral to a pricing organisation.
-They manage the sales force CRM.
-They drive KPIs and sale objectives, reinforcing the strategic priorities of the business; and ultimately raising the revenues of the company.
+They manage the salesforce CRM.
+Therefore, they drive KPIs and sale objectives, reinforcing the strategic priorities of the business; and ultimately raising the revenues of the company.

 In every business, there’s a sales cycle.
 This is a series of steps that sales management follow based on how products reach prospective customers.
 From the initial query to the finalisation of the sale.

 The sale manager gathers all the data from the sales CRM / ERP, quoting tools and qualitative customer feedback.
-They then work closely with the pricing team to translate and interpret the data to find revenue and margin opportunities in the market.
-A process which enables the business to calculate the right prices for their products and services.
+Hence, they then work closely with the pricing team to translate and interpret the data to find revenue and margin opportunities in the market.
+In summary, a process which enables the business to calculate the right prices for their products and services.
 Including winning more profitable deals and sales.

 A sale pipeline is a tool used by sales managers and their teams.
-It’s a progressive line of communications and actions to monitor and track different customers along a sales process: i.e., from the initial prospect to final sale.
+Hence, it’s a progressive line of communications and actions to monitor and track different customers along a sales process: i.e., from the initial prospect to final sale.
 The pipeline helps sales to understand what the buyer want.
-Pipeline stats such as quote to book or won or loss sales help the pricing team understand what prices are converting and what prices customers are rejecting.
+In essence, pipeline stats such as quote to book or won or lost sales help the pricing team understand what prices are converting and what prices customers are rejecting.